 In addition to potential legislative changes, advocates should remain aware of administrative and programmatic releases from federal agencies regarding disaster recovery.
 FEMA has recently demonstrated a commitment to equity within its programs, indicating that substantial changes are underway at the agency.
 One major reform announced by FEMA in 2021 would permit some survivors to self-certify ownership of their homes when they do not have other documentation, overcoming a major hurdle to recovery.
 FEMA also allowed all survivors to submit a broader array of documents to prove occupancy and ownership of their homes.
 This reform was the result of sustained administrative pressure by NLIHC and its partners.
 However, significant barriers to assistance remain for individuals without clear title to their homes - thousands of applicants were denied assistance in Puerto Rico at least partially because of failure to verify ownership.
+Advocates should be aware that there are also significant rule changes expected in 2024 for both FEMA and HUD disaster recovery programs.
 DHRC members will continue to push for the formalization and distribution of such selfcertification methods.